MMartinelli-hub/GutBrainIE_Pipeline/README.md

 - **load_from_json**: A boolean flag specifying whether the input corpus is in JSON format.
 - **output_directory**: Path to the directory where predicted relations will be stored.
 Outputs include separate files for each document in PubTator format, as well as aggregated files in both PubTator and JSON formats.
 If the loaded corpus contains NER predictions, the output will also include those entity predictions.
 - **include_configuration_in_output**: A boolean flag specifying whether to include the configuration parameters at the top of the output files.
+- **pubtator_aggregated_predictions_file_name**: Name of the text file in PubTator format that will store the aggregation of the articles and predicted relations.
+- **json_aggregated_predictions_file_name**: Name of the JSON file that will store the aggregation of the articles and predicted relations.
+- **pubtator_comparison_ground_truth_predicted_file_name**: Name of the text file in PubTator format that will store the comparison of the ground truth and predicted relations.
-- **has_ground_truth**: A boolean flag specifying whether the corpus includes ground truth annotations.
+- **has_ground_truth**: A boolean flag specifying whether the corpus includes ground truth relations.
 If set to `True`, evaluation metrics such as precision, recall, and F1-score will be computed (note: not implemented for RE).
 - **relation_labels**: A dictionary specifying the relation labels to be predicted by the model.
 The values are the relation labels considered by the model, while the keys are not used in the current implementation.

 ## Output Structure